Have you ever been on a cruise? I am going to be honest, we haven’t.

 If you are flying from Europe or further east, make the most of your jet lag and get down the to beach for sunrise.
 Miami beach faces directly East and makes for a stunning morning view.
 If you are feeling particularly restless, there is a boardwalk that runs from 22nd Street up to 47th.
 Enjoy a morning walk or run before the city heats up.

-Little Havana is the place to go for delicious Cubanos, sandwiches stuffed with ham, pork, cheese, whatever you fancy.
+Little Havana is the place to go for delicious Cubanos, sandwiches stuffed with ham, pork, cheese, or whatever you fancy.
 The large Cuban population keep the streets bumping with music and celebrations here are full of Latin rhythms.

 La Coruna, Spain

-La Coruna sits on the often overlooked North-Western coast of Spain, in Galicia.
-The town is the most fantastic walking town.
+La Coruna sits on the often overlooked north-western coast of Spain, in Galicia.
+It is the most fantastic walking town.
 In fact, the whole place takes to the streets at dusk chatting with friends, holding hands with loved ones and popping into tapas bars for a quick snack (octopus is a local delicacy).
 By this point in the evening, the cruise ships have left and it’s only those with a room overnight who get to join in.
 You may be lucky enough to be staying in a hotel with a traditional balcony, a glaeria.
 These are enclosed by glass and give the city its moniker “the City of Glass”.

 The next day, you could visit the original Zara on the lovely shopping street (prices here are far lower than in the UK or USA), or walk along to coast for the beaches and the ancient lighthouse Torre de Hercules.
 This has been working as a lighthouse since the Romans built it!
 Or drive half an hour to Santiago de Compostela, famous as the end of el Camino Frances.
 Observe the pilgrims who have walked a whopping 509 miles to reach this cathedral.
 Every day at 12:00 a mass is held for them.